eddyfranc/Diary/README.md

-# 📝Diary App
+# 📝 Diary App

-A simple Note Taking & Sharing Application built with FastAPI and PostgreSQL.
+A simple **Note Taking & Sharing Application** built with **FastAPI** and **PostgreSQL**.
-Users can register, create notes, and securely share them with other users.
+Users can register, create personal notes, and securely share them with other users.
-Authentication is handled with JWT tokens to ensure only authorized users can access or share notes.
+Authentication is powered by **JWT tokens**, ensuring only authorized users can access or share notes.
+Database migrations are managed with **Alembic** for scalability and maintainability.

 ---